atuinsh/atuin-ydoc-convert/README.md

     * `<blockcontainer>` nodes always have a `backgroundColor` attribute, but many blocks do not use it as a prop.
     * An empty `content` array is added to all blocks, including ones that don't support content.
 2. Since XML encodes all attributes as strings, this library parses them as strings as well.
 Properties for built-in block types are converted to numerics or booleans as appropriate; for custom blocks, consumers should handle the conversion.
-3. The XML attributes BlockNote stores in the YJS document are not escaped properly.
-Quotes, ampersands, tabs, newlines, etc. must be escaped before being passed to this library.